geocom-gis/GeocomDatabaseManagementTools/readme.md

 ------
 ## Known issues

-- Geocom Data Management Tools do not support Oracle database.
+- Geocom Database Management Tools do not support Oracle database.
+- Geocom Database Management Tools do not support Esri Workgroup license.
 - The tool "Set spatial index sdebinary" supports only standard Geocom databases.
 All the customer extensions (e.g. new feature classes or tables) will be ignored.
 - The tool "Set spatial index sdebinary" supports only german database model.